 Following the pursuit and capture of a candy-loving rat in the Moffat County Courthouse, commissioners assumed business as usual.

 What's left of Colorado's 2014 hunting season?

-The Craig Daily Press will host its next Coffee and a Newspaper at 7 a.m. at The Memorial Hospital’s Mountain Café.
-Daily Press General Manager Renee Campbell and Managing Editor Noelle Leavitt Riley will discuss the state of Moffat County School District as it pertains to the recent hazing allegations, the district’s change in administrative staff and its budget.
+On the first Wednesday of each month, the Craig Daily Press hosts Coffee and a Newspaper at 7 a.m. at The Memorial Hospital Mountain Café.
+On Wednesday, Daily Press Publisher Renee Campbell and Managing Editor Noelle Leavitt Riley will discuss the number of Moffat County children who are in poverty and also the latest health statistics concerning our area as it pertains to kids.

 The coming week in sports for Craig and Moffat County.